ajsmithsw/Xamarin.iOS.GooglePlacesAutocomplete/README.md

 ### Obtaining API key:
 Use the [Google Developers Console](https://console.developers.google.com/) to enable the 'Google Places API Web Service' and create a 'Server' API key credential.
 In both cases do not use the iOS options.

+## How to implement PlacesViewController

+>The PlacesViewController returns a JSON.NET jObject - ensure that you install *Newtonsoft.Json* in your iOS project.

 ### Using the PlacesViewController programmatically
 If you are creating your iOS app without using storyboards, or wish to launch the view programmatically: